ryosuzuki/hapticbots/README.md

 This is a repository for HapticBots [UIST 2021].

-The hardware and software of this project is available soon.

 ```bibtex
 @inproceedings{suzuki2021hapticbots,
   title={HapticBots: Distributed Encountered-type Haptics for VR withMultiple Shape-changing Mobile Robots},